Visa and Status Types in Texas

 How to check your status: Use the USCIS Case Status Online tool at egov.uscis.gov/casestatus with your receipt number.
 You can also call the USCIS Contact Center at 1-800-375-5283.

-Step 3: For employment visas, your employer usually starts the process by filing a petition (Form I-129 for nonimmigrant or Form I-140 for immigrant) with USCIS.
-For family visas, a qualifying U.S. citizen or permanent resident files Form I-130.
+Step 3: For employment visas, the employer files first.
+Form I-129 for nonimmigrant petitions, Form I-140 for immigrant.
+For family visas, the qualifying U.S. citizen or permanent resident files Form I-130.

 What should you NOT do?

 Don't work without authorization.
-Working without an Employment Authorization Document (EAD) or valid work visa violates your status and can make you removable under INA § 237(a)(1)(C).
+Working without an EAD or valid work visa violates your status and can make you removable under INA § 237(a)(1)(C).
+It also bars later adjustment of status in many cases.

-Don't pay "notarios" or unlicensed consultants.
-In many countries, a "notario" is a qualified legal professional, but in the U.S., they are not authorized to give immigration advice.
+Don't pay "notarios."
+In Latin America, a notario público is a high-level legal professional.
+In the U.S., a notary public is just a witness to signatures and has no authority to give immigration advice.
+Notario fraud has been rampant for decades.
 Only attorneys or BIA-accredited representatives can represent you in immigration matters.

 Legal Resources